Fall 2024

 PostdocJin received her PhD from Ohio State University (supervised by Dr. Zeynep Sagyin).
 Working as a postdoc with Anya, Jin is interested in using neuroimaging to tease apart the relationship between different cognitive processes and language and combining computational approaches to further explore the mechanisms of their interaction.
 For example, how does the human brain process meanings (i.e., semantic information) from various types and formats?
 Whether and how different languages might shape our mental spaces differently.[email]Will Decker

 Ph.D.
-StudentWill is a 1st year Psychology PhD student in the LIT Lab.
-He is interested in how human and machine brains learn and represent information, like language!
-Will enjoys coding, reading and watching TV.
+StudentWill is a 2nd year Psychology PhD student in the LIT Lab.
+He is interested in how human and minds learn, organize and use their knowledge of the world!
+Will enjoys reading, eating and watching TV.
 His favorite TV shows are The Simpsons and Avatar: The Last Airbender.[website] [email]Taha Binhuraib

 Ph.D.
 StudentTaha Binhuraib, a Georgia Tech PhD student in Psychology, explores the intersection of cognitive science and artificial intelligence.
 With a B.S. in Industrial Engineering from Bahcesehir University, Turkey, his research delves into topographic language modeling, cognitively plausible modeling, and LLMs.
-Taha's work aims to bridge the gap between human cognition and advanced AI systems.[email]Ruimin Gao
+Taha's work aims to bridge the gap between human cognition and advanced AI systems.[website] [email]Eyas Ayesh

 Research TechnicianRuimin is the research technician in the LIT Lab.
 She is interested in understanding how the human brain processes and represents contextual information during language processing, and how LLM and AI techniques can help answer questions about human cognitive processes.
-In her spare time, Ruimin loves coding and traveling.[website] [email]Current Part-Time Members
+In her spare time, Ruimin loves coding and traveling.[website] [email]Caleb McKinney

 Master's StudentKamya is a first year master's student in the Department of Electrical and Computer Engineering.
 Her broad research interest lies in the overlap between Neuroscience and AI (NeuroAI).
-At LIT lab, she's working on data-driven approaches to localise the language network in the brain.[email]Unnathi Kumar
+At LIT lab, she's working on data-driven approaches to localise the language network in the brain.[email]George Flint

 Undergraduate StudentGeorge Flint is a student and researcher of cognitive science and machine learning in the Class of 2026 at UC Berkeley.He is primarily interested in theoretical cognitive science, focusing on the neuronal mechanisms underpinning cognition and computation, at all scales, and their emergence, investigated computationally.
 He endeavors to create artificial models inspired by nature to describe and harness parsimonies and abilities of natural cognition.[website] [email]Sydney Idleburg